cockroachdb/docs/recommended-production-settings.md

 For each CockroachDB node:

-- At a **minimum**, the file descriptors limit must be 512 --- 256 per store plus 256 for networking.
+- At a **minimum**, the file descriptors limit must be 512 (256 per store plus 256 for networking).
 If the limit is below this threshold, the node will not start.
-- The **recommended** file descriptors limit is at least 10000 --- 5000 per store plus 5000 for networking.
+- The **recommended** file descriptors limit is at least 10000 (5000 per store plus 5000 for networking).
 This higher limit ensures performance and accommodates cluster growth.
 - When the file descriptors limit is between these minimum and recommended amounts, CockroachDB will allocate 256 to networking and evenly split the rest across stores.

 ### Increase the File Descriptors Limit